jseaddons/JSE_RevitAddin_MEP_OPENINGS/SLEEVE_PLACEMENT_METHODOLOGY_REFACTORED.md

 4. **Z-Swap for Walls**: Vertical connectors on walls require swapping Width/Height before adding clearances.
 5. **Wall-Aware Mapping**: Offset and clearance mapping must account for wall orientation (X-wall vs Y-wall).
 6. **Half-Difference Offset**: To redistribute symmetric clearance to asymmetric, offset by half the difference, not the full difference.
+7. **Multiple Fallbacks**: Priority hierarchy ensures we ALWAYS get a valid direction, even for edge cases.
+8. **Threshold Filtering**: Ambiguity and floating-point noise are eliminated with empirically validated thresholds.
+9. **Null-Safety Everywhere**: Every potential null reference is checked, with logged fallbacks.
+10. **Comprehensive Logging**: Every detection is logged with full context for rapid debugging.

-**Result**: Robust connector detection and sleeve placement for dampers with connectors on any side (Left/Right/Top/Bottom), on any wall orientation (X/Y), with correct clearances and positioning.
+**Result**: Robust, fail-proof connector detection and sleeve placement for dampers with connectors on any side (Left/Right/Top/Bottom), on any wall orientation (X/Y), with correct clearances and positioning.
+The system handles edge cases, invalid data, and production debugging through multiple optimization layers and fail-safe mechanisms.